maxwelljens/maxwelljens.github.io/content/posts/public_education_prison.md

 the needed mathematical skill.

-Mathematics, chemistry, physics: these domains demand a foundation of brute-force memorization and abstract logic.
+Mathematics, chemistry, physics: these domains demand a foundation of brute-force memorisation and abstract logic.
 Few dispute this, but this is only a fraction of what a well-rounded school entails.
 What of history, of religion, of the arts?
 These are the realms of human drama, of epic struggle, of heroism and betrayal.
 Yet how are they presented?
 The thunder of legions and the